irqd/posthub/README.md

 ## 4. Key Notes

 - The application core features are working as is, but there are still some features that need to be implemented.
+If you have any ideas, feel free to play around with the code and implement them.